Lahore Museum

 The museum houses an extensive collection of Buddhist art from the ancient Indo-Greek and Gandhara kingdoms.
-It also has collections from the Mughal Empire, Sikh Empire and the British Empire in India.
+It also has collections from the Indus Valley Civilisation, Mughal Empire, Sikh Empire and the British Raj.

 The Lahore Museum, along with the Zamzama Gun located directly in front of the building, is the setting of the opening scene in the novel Kim by Rudyard Kipling, whose father, John Lockwood Kipling, was one of the museum's earliest curators.

 History

 Lahore Museum was originally established in 1865–66 on the site of the current Tollinton Market – a hall built for the 1864 Punjab Exhibition.
 The present building was constructed as a memorial of Golden Jubilee of Queen Victoria held in 1887, and financed through a special public fund raised on the occasion.
-The foundation stone of the new museum was laid on 3 February 1890 by Prince Albert Victor, Duke of Clarence and Queen Victoria's grandson.
+The foundation stone of the new museum was laid on 3 February 1890 by Prince Albert Victor, Duke of Clarence, Queen Victoria's grandson.
 On its completion in 1894, the entire museum collection was transferred to present building with its new name as Jubilee Museum.

-The museum's collection was later shifted in 1894 to its present location on The Mall, in Lahore's British-era core.
-The present building was designed by the well-known architect from Lahore, Sir Ganga Ram.
+The museum's collection was shifted in 1894 to its present location on The Mall, in Lahore's British-era core.
+The present building was designed by Bhai Ram Singh and John Lockwood Kipling.

-Rudyard Kipling’s father, John Lockwood Kipling, was one of the museum's first curators, and was succeeded by K. N. Sitaram.
+Rudyard Kipling's father, John Lockwood Kipling, was one of the museum's first curators, and was succeeded by K. N. Sitaram.

 In 1948, as part of the partition of Punjab, the artefacts of the museum were divided between the newly formed countries of Pakistan and India, with the museum retaining about 60% of its collection.
 The rest was given to India and eventually housed at the Government Museum and Art Gallery in Chandigarh, built specifically for this purpose.

 The museum's golden years are considered to be from 1970 to 1990, when scholar, archaeologist, and museologist Dr Saif-ur-Rehman Dar served as its director.
 He wrote several books about the museum, and his tenure was complemented by that of B.A.
 Qureshi, who was the chairman of the museum's board of governors back then.

-After that, the condition of the museum went deteriorated due to the lack of support for its restoration.

 Over 250,000 visitors were registered at the Lahore Museum in 2005.
 This dropped to 236,536 in 2016, 214,697 in 2017, but rose to 227,994 in 2018.
 It was the most popular museum of Pakistan among foreigners in 2016 (2,956 visits) and 2017 (2,941 visits).
 It dropped to second place (with 3,659 foreign visitors) in 2018, having been replaced by Taxila Museum.